jchristopherinc/jchristopherinc.github.io/about.md

 I started this blog to get back to writing after a long time.
 Sometimes you find my blogs interesting and sometimes boring.

+I write about fiction, non-fiction, technical and whatever that interests me.

 > Mandatory disclaimer: The content of the blog and views are solely my own and in no way represent that of my any previous/current/future employers.

+Thanks